dataArtisans/flink-training-web/web/exercises/mailStats.md

 ### Expected Output

-The easiest way to emit data from a Flink program is to print it to the std-out using the `DataSet.print()` method.
-The expected output for this task looks like:
+The result of the task should be a `DataSet<Tuple3<String, String, Integer>>`.
+The first field specifies the month, the second field the email address, and the third field the number of emails sent to the mailing list by the given email address in the given month.
+When printed, the data set should looks like:

 ~~~
 (2014-09,fhueske@apache.org,16)